magpylib/magpylib/docs/_pages/docu/docu_magpylib_api.md

 :::
 :::{grid-item}
 :columns: 12
 **Info:** With sensors it is possible to give observers their own position and orientation.
 The field is always computed in the reference frame of the sensor, which might itself be moving in the global coordinate system.
-A tutorial {ref}`gallery-tutorial-sensors` is provided in the gallery.
+This is demonstrated in {ref}`gallery-tutorial-field-computation-sensors`.
 :::
 ::::